Introduction

 let key_bindings = parse_keybindings_with_xmodmap(raw_key_bindings())?;

-let wm = WindowManager::new(Config::default(), key_bindings, HashMap::new(), conn)?;
+let wm = WindowManager::new(Config::default(), key_bindings, mouse_bindings(), conn)?;

 wm.run()